 This voice takes me through deep relaxation to the edge of deep blue visions

 before my eyelids and almost imperceptibly back again to gentle rousing

 from another yoga session.

 We are our own stars, learning to listen to the voice,

 Billy Bragg's "Tooth & Nail" · Wednesday September 18, 2013 by Janet

 Sit down.
 Kick off your shoes and listen.
 For those of us of a certain age, and of a very particular kind of experience, the playlist of “Tooth & Nail” will feel familiar and sound throughout our souls.
 You may at first be attracted by the rousing “There will be a reckoning”, but you will want to stay for the funny and poignant messages portrayed by Bragg as he paints a portrait of a poetic handyman or prepares for the funeral of a loved one.
 The romantic loveliness of “Your Name on My Tongue” will linger in your heart, accompanied by a musical arrangement that will send that same heart soaring.
 Bragg is a craftsman musician and songster.
 These songs will break your heart – and I mean that in the best of ways.

-Reading Books · Saturday August 31, 2013 by Janet
+Reading Books · Friday August 30, 2013 by Janet

 Maybe I read it before.